- Glamping Slovenia Style at Big Berry

 After our glamping safari experience in South Africa, we were hooked on camping’s luxurious alter ego.
 So, after two months in a comfortable Zagreb apartment, we headed to Big Berry for a long weekend of glamping in Slovenia.

 Big Berry was our first but not last stop in Slovenia, the Balkan country that stole our hearts in just a few weeks.
 If Slovenia isn’t in your travel plans yet – it should be.
-From the tiny yet urbane Ljubljana to mystical Lake Bled, Slovenia is a country with something for every type of traveler.

 An exciting new concept, Big Berry takes luxury camping to new levels by combining lifestyle camp activities at the Primostek site with visits to local restaurants, artisans and food producers throughout the Bela Krajina region.
 This unique approach to glamping allows visitors to connect with both nature and the community.